sindresorhus/ky/readme.md

 Type: `object` and any other value accepted by [`JSON.stringify()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify)

 Shortcut for sending JSON.
 Use this instead of the `body` option.
-Accepts any plain object or value, which will be `JSON.stringify()`'d and sent in the body with the correct header set.
+Accepts any plain object or value, which will be stringified using `JSON.stringify()` and sent in the body with the correct header set.

 ##### searchParams